Opioid epidemic in the United States: Causes

-The third and most recent wave of the opioid epidemic began in 2013 and is ongoing.
-This wave coincides with the steep rise in overdose deaths that involved synthetic opioids, particularly illegally produced fentanyl.

-The epidemic has been described as a "uniquely American problem."
+In 2019, the epidemic was described by Rolling Stone as a "uniquely American problem".
+In 2017, prescription rates for opioids in the United States were 40 percent higher than the rate in other developed countries such as Germany or Canada.

 The structure of the U.S. healthcare system, in which people not qualifying for government programs are required to obtain private insurance, favors prescribing drugs over more expensive therapies.
 According to Professor Judith Feinberg, "Most insurance, especially for poor people, won't pay for anything but a pill."
-Prescription rates for opioids in the United States are 40 percent higher than the rate in other developed countries such as Germany or Canada.

 While the rates of opioid prescriptions increased between 2001 and 2010, the prescription of non-opioid pain relievers (aspirin, ibuprofen, etc.) decreased from 38% to 29% of ambulatory visits in the same period, and there has been no change in the amount of pain reported in the United States.
 This has led to differing medical opinions, with some noting that there is little evidence that opioids are effective for chronic pain not caused by cancer.

 The annual opioid prescribing rates have been slowly decreasing since 2012, but the number is still high.
 There were about 58 opioid prescriptions per 100 Americans in 2017.
-Characteristics of jurisdictions with a greater number of opioid prescriptions per resident include small cities or large towns, cities with more dentists and primary care doctors per capita, cities with a higher percentage of white residents, cities with a higher uninsured/unemployment rate, and cities with more residents who have diabetes, arthritis, or a disability.[2].
+Characteristics of jurisdictions with a greater number of opioid prescriptions per resident include small cities or large towns, cities with more dentists and primary care doctors per capita, cities with a higher percentage of white residents, cities with a higher uninsured/unemployment rate, and cities with more residents who have diabetes, arthritis, or a disability.

-Several studies have been conducted to find out how opioids were primarily acquired, with varying findings.
-A 2013 national survey indicated that 74% of people who recreationally use opioids acquired their opioids directly from a single doctor, friend, or relative who received their opioids from a clinician.
-Among pharmacies, the most prolific distributor was Walgreens, which bought 13 billion oxycodone and hydrocodone pills from 2006 through 2012 (about twenty percent of all such pills in US pharmacies).
+Studies have been conducted to find out how opioids were primarily acquired.
+A 2013 national survey indicated that 74% of people who recreationally use opioids acquired their opioids directly from a single doctor, friend, or relative, who received their opioids from a clinician.
+Among pharmacies, the most prolific distributor was Walgreens, which bought 13 billion oxycodone and hydrocodone pills from 2006 to 2012, about twenty percent of all such pills in US pharmacies.

 Though aggressive opioid prescription practices played the biggest role in creating the epidemic, the popularity of illegal substances such as potent heroin and illicit fentanyl has become an increasingly large factor.
-It has been suggested that decreased supply of prescription opioids caused by opioid prescribing reforms directed people who were already addicted to opioids to illegal substances.
+It has been suggested that the decreased supply of prescription opioids, caused by opioid prescribing reforms, has directed addicts to illegal substances.

-In 2015, approximately 50% of drug overdoses were not the result of an opioid product from a prescription, though most recreational users' first exposure had still been by lawful prescription.
-By 2018, another study suggested that 75% of people who use opioids recreationally started their opioid use by taking drugs obtained in a way other than by legitimate prescription.
+In 2015, approximately 50% of drug overdoses were not the result of an opioid product from a prescription, though most recreational users' first exposure had been via a lawful prescription.
+A 2018 study suggested that 75% of people who use opioids recreationally started their opioid use by taking drugs obtained in a way other than by legitimate prescription.